Terrell (surname)

-The name Terrell (or Terrill) is a Norman surname (now present in Ireland, Britain and USA), possibly meaning stubborn or follower of Thor, though, due to its Norman origin, either is possible.
+The name Terrell (or Terrill) is a Norman surname (now present in Ireland, Britain and US), possibly meaning stubborn or follower of Thor, though, due to its Norman origin, either is possible.
 The first records of the family come with Walter Tirel III who is suspected of killing King William the II of England.
 The immigrant ancestor of the American branch was Richmond Terrell, who settled in New Kent County, Virginia from England in 1656.
 The most notable members of the family in the United States are descended either directly from him or his close relations.